Before starting to study specific test-taking strategies, be sure to brush up on content. Review math, vocabulary and grammar.

 PSAT – taken in October of junior year.
 It is used to identify National Merit Scholar candidates.
 High achieving students will want to start prepping for the SAT in the summer before junior year in order to do their best on the PSAT.

 SAT vs. ACT – colleges don’t care which one you take.
 It can be very useful to take a practice test under timed, test conditions for each one before deciding which one to focus on.
-Very elite schools will want to see the SAT with Subject Tests or the ACT with Writing.
+Very elite schools will want to see the ACT with Writing or the SAT.
 You don’t need both the SAT and ACT.
+Not every student will need to submit SAT or ACT test scores, as many schools are now test-optional.